2026-04-06

 Founder's Security Checklist

 Security isn't just an audit.
-It's a process that starts before you write your first line of code and continues long after launch.
+It's a process that starts before your first line of code and continues long after launch.
 Here's what experienced teams do.

 Before Writing Code